 6. (Hook) Size Isn’t Everything

 My kit contains a variety of hook sizes.
-Hook size is important if you are crocheting a garment or have to ensure your finished object meets a particular measurement, in which case you should be sure to use the hook the pattern calls for.
+Hook size is important if you are crocheting a garment or have to ensure your finished object meets a particular measurement, in which case you should be sure to use the hook the pattern calls for (unless you can’t match gauge using that size, but that’s a topic for another time).
 Otherwise, in amigurumi the hook size is more about how big you want your finished object to be.
 Bigger hook = bigger FO; smaller hook = smaller FO.

 For example, the pattern for Timothy T-Rex called for a 3.75mm hook but I wanted to use super bulky yarn to get a big stuffed toy out of it.
 I had to use a 7mm hook to accommodate that thicker yarn.
 Instead of a 7″ tall dinosaur, mine came out over twice as big: 16″ tall.
 And that’s perfectly fine.